morozj01/trade-match/README.md

 # trade-match

-trade-match is a low latency, in-memory order matching engine capable of vertically scaling to hundreds of thousands of transactions per second.
+trade-match is a low latency, in-memory central limit order book capable of vertically scaling to hundreds of thousands of transactions per second.

 ## Getting Started